trpc/trpc/www/docs/react/useQuery.md

 export function MyComponent() {
   // input is optional, so we don't have to pass second argument const helloNoArgs = trpc.useQuery(['hello']);
+  // const helloNoArgs = trpc.useQuery('hello'); // we can also pass the the path as a string

   const helloWithArgs = trpc.useQuery(['hello', { text: 'client' }]);

   return (